bpmatthews/spring-6-demoapp/README.md

 This is a Spring Boot 3 + Spring 6 + Hibernate demo project with REST endpoints.

+Each subfolder focuses on specific features or concepts.

 ## Features

 - REST controllers